 There is more than meets the eye when it comes to being a senior court office assistant.
-For example, did you know that they make an average of $15.49 an hour?
+For example, did you know that they make an average of $16.12 an hour?
 That's $33,522 a year!
 Between 2018 and 2028, the career is expected to grow 0% and produce -7,300 job opportunities across the U.S.

 There are certain skills that many senior court office assistants have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed communication skills, integrity and interpersonal skills.

 If you're interested in becoming a senior court office assistant, one of the first things to consider is how much education you need.
 We've determined that 45.3% of senior court office assistants have a bachelor's degree.
 In terms of higher education levels, we found that 3.8% of senior court office assistants have master's degrees.
 Even though most senior court office assistants have a college degree, it's possible to become one with only a high school degree or GED.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a senior court office assistant can determine their career goals through the career progression.
 For example, they could start out with a role such as legal assistant, progress to a title such as legal secretary and then eventually end up with the title office manager.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
 Out of all the resumes we looked through, 25.9% of senior court office assistants listed data entry on their resume, but soft skills such as communication skills and integrity are important as well.